jurgob/jurgo-boemo-blog/content/blog/loose-types-make-ts-verbose/index.md

     console.log(user?.data.role)
 ```

 A little better, but still too verbose.
-Also this is not particularry safe.
+Also this is not particularly safe.
 In fact, this allows **any value where `typeof value === "object"`**, which includes:

 - Arrays (`[]`)